elastic/kibana/src/plugins/content_management/docs/content_onboarding.md

 #### 5. Update the "v1" services definition and add `up()` transforms

-Note: Use `up()` transforms are for the object coming "in" (input parameters of the storage instance methods)
+Note: Use `up()` transforms for objects coming "in" (input parameters of the storage instance methods)

 ```ts
 // common/content_management/v1/cm_services.ts